Developer Guide

 Editing a game entry

 Editing a game entry requires user input from the CLI.
-The GameBook
+The GameBook parser will check the validity of the input.
+It

 is valid if